Bartlesville, OK 74006

 Private Circular Courtyard with Wrought Iron Features Reminiscent of the Vieux Carré in New Orleans

-Custom Wrought Iron Gates (2 sets) designed by the artist wife and built by the husband
+Custom Wrought Iron Gates (2 sets) designed by the artist wife and built by her engineer husband

 Front Courtyard and back Lattice Covered Lanai